 Nicaragua faces extreme poverty, and is the second poorest nation in the Americas after Haiti.
 79% of the country lives on less than US$2.00 a day.
 Nicaragua also has high levels of sexual exploitation of children, human trafficking, and the UN estimates 500,000 children aged 3-17 are not in the educational system.
 The high poverty levels force an estimated 340,000 children aged between 5-17 into the workforce.
 Seeds of Hope will provide these children with a meal each time they attend class, new vocational opportunities, spiritual mentorship, creative expression through the arts program, fun recreational classes, and a loving community to become a part of.

-Seeds of Hope Nicaragua was opened in 2019 by Keylin Chavez.
+Seeds of Hope Nicaragua San Marcos was opened in 2019 by Keylin Chavez, and Seeds of Hope Nicaragua Granada was opened by Alberto Sandino and his family in 2019.

-Seeds of Hope Nicaragua is currently working with one Club House in San Marcos.
+Seeds of Hope Nicaragua is currently working with two clubhouses in Granada and San Marcos.